 How do parents, teens and community members know the truth about today’s marijuana?
 Hear personal stories and local professionals presenting on the impact marijuana can have on the developing teen brain, academics, mental wellness and more.

-WHO SHOULD ATTEND: High school students, young adults, parents and adults who work with youth are invited to attend this informational forum.
+High school students, young adults, parents and adults who work with youth attended this informational forum.

 HAZE: The Movie